COMPASS

 In practice, a WBA might involve tasks such as conducting a patient interview, performing a physical examination, or managing a specific clinical procedure.
 For example, a student might be assessed on their ability to conduct a thorough history and physical exam on a patient.
 The preceptor would observe the student during this process, assessing their communication skills, clinical reasoning, and professionalism.
 If the student meets the established criteria, the preceptor would then “entrust” them to perform this activity with less supervision in future clinical settings, thereby confirming their competence in that area.

-Your unique form link and QR code will be emailed to you before Transition to Clerkships.
-It is also available at any time on the Student Performance Dashboard.
+The short link and QR code are also available at any time on your Student Performance Dashboard.

 Beginning Spring 2025, new WBA requirements will only be required in the six required Patient Care core clerkships (Family Medicine, Internal Medicine, Psychiatry, Obstetrics & Gynecology, Surgery, and Pediatrics), including WRITE clerkships.